 In this Unit, learners will develop performing skills on two selected instruments, or on one selected instrument and voice.
 Repertoire will be prepared as a solo and/or as a group.
 There is an expectation that pupils studying Music performance will take part in the extra curricular activities in the Music Department.
+This is to fulfil the CFE outcome that 'all pupils will have experienced the energy and excitement of presenting/performing for different audiences.
+EXA 4-01a'

-They will perform level-specific music with sufficient accuracy and will maintain the musical flow.
+They will perform Grade 2 level-specific music with sufficient accuracy and will maintain the musical flow.
+Differentiated music programmes for different abilities is always encouraged.
 Learners will, through regular practice and self-reflection, develop technical and musical performing skills.
 Daily practise in Performance skills as homework is expected.